johngage/TILBlog/content/books/Needham-Visual Complex Analysis-25ed/Needham-Visual Complex Analysis.md

 # Needham-Visual Complex Analysis
 # $\asymp$

-## Summary
-- Needham, in the 25th anniversary edition of the original Oxford publication of "Visual Complex Analysis", clarifies the example he used in the original edition of Newton's third formulation of differentiation, in which Newton abandons his earlier use of symbolic manipulation to emphasize the geometric foundation and analysis.
+- Needham, in the 25th anniversary edition (2021) of the original Oxford publication of "Visual Complex Analysis", clarifies the example he used in the original edition of Newton's third formulation of differentiation, in which Newton abandons his earlier use of symbolic manipulation to emphasize the geometric foundation and analysis.
 Newton uses "ultimately equal", or, with Needham's modern symbolism, the equivalence relation symbolized by $\asymp$.
 - Here is the sequence of steps that show how the desired derivative is equivalent to a sequence of geometrical ratios.
 The notation for "ultimately equal" shows the sequence as $\delta\theta$ goes to zero, ending with a multiplication, and the geometric identity with a Pythagorean theorem result.

 $$ \frac {dT}{L d\theta}\asymp \frac {\delta T}{L \delta\theta}\asymp \frac {\delta T}{\delta s}\asymp \frac{L}{1} \implies \frac {dT}{d\theta}= L^2 = 1 + T^2